Chiratna/fampay-frontend-assignment/README.md

 ## How to Change the API :

-Go to -> src/constants/constants.ts and change the api URL to test with other .
+Go to -> src/constants/constants.ts and change the api URL to test with other apis.

 ## NPM Packages used in the Project
 i) [use-long-press](https://www.npmjs.com/package/axios)<br/>